matthewReff/Codeforces-Problems/README.md

 https://codeforces.com/profile/Geniusammyr

-The specific problem solved can being using the following format:
+The specific problem solved can be found using the following format:

 "https://codeforces.com/contest/{folder number}/problem/{problem letter}"